Tesla Model S Plaid Spied Testing Aggressive Body At The Nurburgring

 Rumors suggest that the Model S Plaid uses a three-motor powertrain making slightly in excess of 800 horsepower (597 kilowatts) and use a 130-kilowatt-hour battery.
 Better thermal management could keep the cells running cooler by using a bigger refrigeration system.

-It's not yet clear when Tesla intends to send the final version of the Model S Plaid around the Nürburgring and release a lap time for it.
-At this stage, there isn't much question about the vehicle lapping the Nordschleife quicker than the Porsche Taycan's 7:42, but there's still the mystery of how low it can take the time.
+It's not yet clear when Tesla intends to send the final version of the Model S Plaid around the Nürburgring and release a lap time for the hotter model.
+At this stage, there isn't much question about the vehicle lapping the Nordschleife quicker than the Porsche Taycan's 7:42, but there's still the mystery of how low Tesla can take the time.

 Presumably, Tesla also intends to sell the Model S Plaid to the public, but we don't know when.
 Rumors suggest that it could be sometime in October or November of 2020.
 Although, Elon Musk later tweeted the timeframe could be as soon as next summer.